alzamzmigaa/SMD_ScoreCard/README.md

 | Maximum-Minimum Difference     | Quality Metrics    | Unary       | Minimize      | No                 | Calculates the range of quality metrics across subgroups.                      |
 | Analysis of Variance           | Quality Metrics    | Unary       | Stat.
 Sig.    | No                 | Tests statistical significance of quality variations across subgroups.         |

-### Flexible Input Types
-- Analyze image datasets or embeddings.
+---
+### Aggregated Score Computation

+The library provides a module for computing an **aggregated quality score** based on:

+- **Normalized Averaging**: Averages metrics across criteria to generate a composite score.
-- Tailor metrics to specific criteria and constraints.
+- **Geometric Mean**: Aggregates metrics to reflect trade-offs between different quality aspects.

+---

 ### SMD Card Generation

+The library includes a **SMD Card Tool** to assist researchers in documenting and summarizing their datasets.
+This tool enables:

+- **Extraction of Descriptive Information**: Automatically gathers and summarizes general dataset details.
-- Automatically generate a JSON-formatted card summarizing dataset quality.
+- **Standardized Reporting**: Generates a JSON-formatted card summarizing:
-- Document:
-  - General information
+  - General dataset information
   - Quantitative results
-  - Task performance
+  - Task-specific performance metrics
-  - Ethical considerations
+  - Ethical considerations and limitations
+- **Customizable Templates**: Tailor the SMD Card to specific regulatory or research requirements.

+---

+## Flexible Input Types

+The library supports:

+- **Image Datasets**: Analyze medical images using radiomic and deep features.
+- **Token Embeddings**: Evaluate clinical notes or textual datasets.
+- **Tabular Data**: Apply quality metrics to numerical datasets.

+---

-### Extensibility
+## Extensibility

+The **SMD ScoreCard** library is designed to be adaptable:

-- Add custom metrics for specific evaluation needs.
+- **Add Custom Metrics**: Extend the library by defining metrics specific to your evaluation needs.
-- Adapt the card to fit diverse applications and regulatory contexts.
+- **Customize the SMD Card**: Modify templates to align with clinical, regulatory, or application-specific contexts.
+- **Support for Diverse Modalities**: Expand feature extraction capabilities to additional data types (e.g., genomic data, signals).

+This library aims to simplify and standardize the evaluation of synthetic datasets, ensuring that they are robust, reliable, and suitable for their intended applications.

+---

+## License

+This project is licensed under the **MIT License**.

+### Summary of the MIT License:
+- You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, provided that the above copyright notice and this permission notice are included in all copies or substantial portions of the software.
+- The software is provided "as-is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.

+For full details, see the [LICENSE](LICENSE) file included in this repository.

+---.

+If you use this library in your research, please consider citing it or contributing to its development!